kennytilton/flutter-mx/README.md

 ```bash
 clj -M:cljd flutter -d 50ADDF8B-B5F5-4C12-B34C-28A4D5680314 # <!!!!! change the ID to your ID as shown in the device list
 ```
-After a while you should see the legendary Flutter Counter app on the sim!
+After a while you should see the legendary Flutter Counter app on the sim, as shown above.

 Note that the build/run command does not return.
 Hit Control-C when done, or quit the Simulator app.
 Then continue [below](#3-diagnostics).
 #### Running on the desktop